deeplearning4j/deeplearning4j-examples/sdx-runtime-examples/typescript/wasm/README.md

 placeholder marking, warmup, `freezeShapes` → replay, execution-report telemetry, canonical output verification, error path).

+## LLM / VLM / STT via the AOT SDK

+`libsdx_llm` is a **native shared library** produced by GraalVM native-image;
+it cannot be compiled to WebAssembly.
+Browser-side LLM use goes through a
+server: run the AOT SDK's `sdx-llm` CLI or start the gRPC/REST server in `../../serving/`, then call it from the browser over HTTP/fetch.
+The wasm example in this directory covers only the graph-execution C ABI (`dsp_runtime_c.h`).

+---

 ## Status — read this first

 The **wrapper and its heap marshaling are verified**; the **wasm build of the